anthonywray/lifetime-consequences-child-health/README.md

 Intel-based Windows PC (64-bit x86-64) with 24 GB of RAM or 4 and a half days on a machine with 64 RAM.

-The Zenodo replication package is available here: XXX
+The Zenodo replication package is available here: <https://doi.org/10.5281/zenodo.7117306>

 The GitHub version is available here:
 <https://github.com/anthonywray/lifetime-consequences-child-health>